 Ultromex has developed CARBOMEX - a low cost plant and process to treat and fully recycle spent pot liners so that they can be transported safely and disposed of permanently & sustainably.

-Primary aluminum production is the process of recovering the metal form of aluminium from alumina (aluminum oxide).
+Primary aluminum production is the process of recovering the useful metal form of aluminium from alumina (aluminum oxide).
 The most common manufacturing process is the Hall–Héroult process which involves electrolysis of the alumina in large electrolytic cells, referred to as ‘pots’.

 The cells are constructed in layers contained within an outer shell made from steel.
 Inside is an inner carbon lining which acts as the cathode for the electrolytic cell.
 Between the carbon layer and the steel casing there is a refractory layer designed to keep heat in the cell.